Photonic integrated circuit: Agriculture and food

+AI applications

+In 2025, researchers at Columbia Engineering developed a 3D photonic-electronic chip that could significantly improve AI hardware.
+By combining light-based data movement with CMOS electronics, this chip addressed AI's energy and data transfer bottlenecks, improving both efficiency and bandwidth.
+The breakthrough allowed for high-speed, energy-efficient data communication, enabling AI systems to process vast amounts of data with minimal power.
+With a bandwidth of 800 Gb/s and a density of 5.3 Tb/s/mm², this technology offered major advances for AI, autonomous vehicles, and high-performance computing.

 Types of fabrication and materials

 The fabrication techniques are similar to those used in electronic integrated circuits, in which photolithography is used to pattern wafers for etching and material deposition.

 The platforms considered most versatile are indium phosphide (InP) and silicon photonics (SiPh):